 Bend laser light to solve mazes?
 I want this toy under my tree this year.

 The set comes with 60 challenge cards, so your kids will be on their toes for months, strengthening logic skills and learning to think outside the box.

 Kids can learn ingenuity by turning a plastic cup into a pinhole camera or creating a musical instrument out of a straw.
 Plus, with “50 Awesome Experiments That Don’t Cost a Thing,” you know this book is perfect for Penny Hoarders.

 Looking for educational books for younger kids in your life?
 Check out our list of science books — many are for kids ages 3-10.

 Don’t worry; the only seige your child can stage with this trebuchet is a desktop one.
 Plus, putting it together will hone their coordination skills and patience — and the finished product is a great way to learn about physics and history.

 These educational gifts offer great opportunities to put a smile on your child’s face — and also come with a few extra skills worth learning.

 Your Turn: What educational gifts will you get your children this holiday season?

-Jamie Cattanach (@jamiecattanach) is a junior writer at The Penny Hoarder and a Florida native who’s never had a white Christmas.
+Jamie Cattanach (@jamiecattanach) is a staff writer at The Penny Hoarder and a Florida native who’s never had a white Christmas.